bodinsamuel/altheia/Documentation.md

 ```

 #### if({ test :func, then :func, otherwise :func })
-Alternatives are great to adapt the validation to some condition.
-All functions are requried be an instance of a validator.
+Alternatives are great to adapt the validation with some conditions.
+All functions are required to return an instance of a validator.

 ```javascript
 Alt.string().if({